successible/cleanslate/README.md

 Check out the API documentation [here](https://studio.apollographql.com/graph/Clean-Slate/variant/current/home).

+> Note: The documentation is a live GraphQL schema in Apollo Studio.
+You will need to make a free Apollo Studio account to view them.

 ## How do I handle authentication in Clean Slate?

 ### Default: Authentication via authId